CartoDB/mobile-sdk/docs/guides/06-mobile-geocoding.md

 ### Online Geocoding

-Online geocoding is available through MapBox's geocoding service.
+Online geocoding is available through Mapbox's geocoding service.
 You will need your own Mapbox token.
 Sign up at [https://www.mapbox.com/](https://www.mapbox.com/) to obtain your token.

 SDK supports also Pelias online geocoding services, but you will need to find service provider as MapZen online service is no longer available.